mdizon1/honey_do/README.md

 ### BACKLOG

+##### Make todos acceptible
+  * An admin of the household must accept a todo to remove it
+  * Simply completing the todo makes it display crossed out

 ##### Style what pages we have now
 ##### Create proper route around todo creation: household/todos
 ##### Household admin can invite other members